wanhive/hub/docs/CONTRIBUTING.md

 Submit all additions, issues, suggestions, and updates via the repository.
 Clearly explain the problem being addressed.

 You agree to license your "original work" under a compatible permissive license.
-You may assign the copyright to Wanhive Systems Private Limited at your convenience.
 Find the list of recommended permissive licenses below:

 - Apache License 2.0
 - BSD 2-clause license